rowett/lifeviewer/README.md

 * [How do I run the test cases?](#running-the-test-cases)

 ## What does it do?
-LifeViewer displays and animates cellular automata in the web browser.
+LifeViewer simulates and animates cellular automata in the web browser.

+LifeViewer features:
+* Smooth non-integer zoom and rotation.
+* Colour themes with cell history and longevity.
+* Square and hex grid displays.
+* Pseudo 3D layers and stars.
+* Multiple ways to automatically track patterns as they evolve.
+* Script language that allows many features to be customized including Waypoint animations and POIs.
+* Support for multiple embedded LifeViewers and/or a single popup LifeViewer.

 LifeViewer supports several different file formats, rules and neighbourhoods, as well as bounded grids.